 Study at one of the world's leading universities

 The University of Adelaide is consistently ranked in the world’s top 1% of universities.

 One of Australia’s leading mathematics schools, our School of Mathematical Sciences will prepare you for a stimulating and rewarding career at the cutting edge of human progress and discovery.
 You will have the opportunity to learn from numerous internationally-renowned researchers and academics.

 Our undergraduate mathematical sciences degrees

 - Bachelor of Mathematical Sciences (Advanced)

 Enhance your learning with a double degree or major

 Each of our degrees enables you to specialise in either applied mathematics, pure mathematics or statistics.
 Take the Applied Mathematics major and you’ll study mathematical theories and practical applications of mathematics.
 Opt for Pure Mathematics and you’ll delve into abstract theories underpinning modern science and technology.
 Choose Statistics and you’ll focus on data collection, analysis and modelling to solve real-world problems.

-The Bachelor of Mathematical and Computer Sciences also offers other valuable options.
-You can choose an Applied Mathematics, Pure Mathematics, Statistics or Computer Science major, which provides a broad understanding of how computer scientists help solve global challenges; and you can undertake a double degree with engineering, teaching or finance.
+The Bachelor of Mathematical and Computer Sciences offers other valuable options.
+You can choose an Applied Mathematics, Pure Mathematics, Statistics or Computer Science major, which provides a broad understanding of how computer scientists help solve global challenges.
+You can also undertake a double degree with engineering, teaching or finance.
 This would enable you to graduate with two qualifications—and even broader career opportunities.

 Guaranteed entry is possible for both the Bachelor of Mathematical Sciences and Bachelor of Mathematical and Computer Sciences.
 If you meet the degree prerequisites and achieve a Selection rank of 80 or above - including any adjustment factors you're eligible for, such as bonus points - you're in.